Foot Fetish - What You Need To Know

 A foot fetish is generally safe.
 If you and your partner are exploring a foot fetish through touch, it’s a good idea to make sure toenails are trimmed and your feet are free of any open sores or wounds, especially before you or your partner put toes or feet into your mouth, vagina, or anus.

 Some sexually transmitted diseases (STDs) can be spread through skin-to-skin contact.
-Usually this is through genital skin-to-skin contact, but if you are touching your hands and feet to their genitals and then touching your own genitals, you could spread STDs this way.
+Usually, this is through genital skin-to-skin contact, but if you are touching your hands and feet to their genitals and then touching your genitals, you could spread STDs this way.
 You may only have to have contact with an infected area of another person to become sick yourself.
 STDs that are spread through skin-to-skin contact include genital herpes, syphilis, and human papillomavirus (HPV).

 To protect yourself from STDs, the CDC recommends that you: